oisinq/amhran/README.md

 I'm using react-router to have separate URLs for each track and archive.

+The track info is imported from tracks.json, which kinda automates the whole process of adding tracks to the site.

+## Development

 You can run this on your own server with npm:

 `npm install`

 `npm start`

-The track info is imported from tracks.json, which kinda automates the whole process of adding tracks to the site.
+### Docker

+There's a dockerfile for development:

+`docker build -t amhran/app . `

+`docker run -it -v ${PWD}:/usr/src/app -v /usr/src/app/node_modules -p 3000:3000 --rm amhran/app`